-Romania: Pandemic affected Electrica through low demand and legislation6.
-May 2020. / SEE Energy News
+Romania: Pandemic affected Electrica through low demand and legislation, SEE Energy News

 The coronavirus pandemic affects electricity distributor and supplier Electrica on two levels – through lower electricity demand and negative impact of the measures adopted by the Government in the context in which the company had a lower net result last year than the previous year, according to Romanian brokerage company Tradeville.

 Thus, on one hand, the demand for electricity has decreased by about 5 % in Europe, amid massive business closures.
 Electrica is therefore in a position to maintain its activity at normal standards in a market with poor demand.
 On the other hand, some of the measures recently adopted by the Government affect the revenues and cash flow of electricity and natural gas suppliers.
 Companies in the energy sector will no longer be able to increase tariffs for electricity or natural gas above the levels from the date of issuance of the order, but only to reduce them according to demand and supply.